Lose Minnesota Plates From DWI

 Offenses That Can Result in License Plate Impoundment

-As a skilled defense attorney with more than 15 years of experience, Max A. Keller has extensive knowledge of the circumstances that can result in license plate impoundment for one year.
+As a skilled defense attorney practicing since 1997, Max A. Keller has extensive knowledge of the circumstances that can result in license plate impoundment for one year.
 He can build a strong defense on your behalf to challenge the license plate impoundment or obtain “whiskey plates” for your car.
 Talk to our law firm today if you have been charged with:

 - DWI first offense, if the alcohol content (AC) test result is .16 or more